chartpath/ramses-elasticsearch/readme.md

 # Make an Elasticsearch-powered REST API for any data with Ramses

-Many startup products these days seem to take the form of "collect data from a third party and mash it up with something".

 In this short guide, I'm going to show you how to download a dataset and create a REST API.
 This new API uses Elasticsearch to power the endpoints, so you can build a product around your data without having to directly expose Elasticsearch in production.
 This allows for proper authentication, authorization, custom logic, other databases, and even auto-generated client libraries.

 [Ramses](https://github.com/brandicted/ramses) is a bit like [Parse](https://parse.com/) for open source.
 It provides the convenience of a "backend as a service", except that you run the server yourself and have full access to the internals.